-The Stingray Product Documentation (user manual) describes how to configure and use Stingray' Service Level Monitoring capability.
+The Traffic Manager Documentation (user manual) describes how to configure and use Traffic Manager's Service Level Monitoring capability.
 This article summarizes how the SLM statistics are calculated so that you can better appreciate what they mean and how they can be used to detect service level problems.

 Service Level Monitoring classes are used to determine how well a service is meeting a response-time-based service level.
 One key goal of the implementation of Service Level Monitoring is that the data it measures is not affected by the performance or reliability of the remote clients; as far as possible, the SLM class gives an accurate measure of performance and reliability that measures only the factors that the application administrator has control over.

 By default, connections are not measured using Service Level Monitoring classes.
 Typically, an administrator would select the types of connections he or she is interested in (for example, just requests for .asp resources) and assign those to a service level monitoring class:

 A virtual server may also be configured with a 'default' service level class, so that all of the connections it manages are times using the class.

 Traffic Manager starts a timer for each connection when it receives the request from the remote client.
 The timer is stopped when either the first data from the server is received, or if the connection is unexpectedly closed (perhaps due to a client or server timeout).